cures-hub/cures-condec-jira/doc/features/link-recommendation.md

 3. general knowledge sharing and **knowledge exploitation**, since the link recommendation confronts the developers with related documented knowledge, which is not linked in the knowledge graph.

 ## Link Recommendations Within the Knowledge Graph Views
-Developers can see the link recommendations directly in the [knowledge graph views].
+Developers see the link recommendations directly in the [knowledge graph views].
 The respective nodes are highlighted and there is a dedicated *recommended* link type.
 Developers can use the filter possibilities in [knowledge graph views] to inspect the context of the recommended elements.
 Besides, the recommended elements can be included in [change impact analysis].